mesosphere/dcos-docs-site/pages/1.9/release-notes/1.9.0-rc4/index.md

 - DCOS-14021 - [Task logging to journald](/1.9/monitoring/logging/) disabled by default, so task logs will continue to be written to their sandboxes, and logrotated out.
 The `dcos task log` command will work as it did before.
 - DCOS-14433 - The [Universal container runtime](/1.9/deploying-services/containerizers/) does not support Azure cloud with Ubuntu.
 - Marathon-7133 - Marathon application history is lost after Marathon restart.

-# <a name="fixed-issues"></a>Issues Fixed since 1.9.0-rc3
-- DCOS-OSS-743 - If you are using Docker 1.13 on CentOS 7.3, the custom CLI installation method fails while installing prerequisites (`--install-prereqs`).
-- DCOS-14047 - Marathon is killed during upgrades.
-This is expected behavior as of Marathon 1.3.6.
-- MARATHON-1713 - Volumes do not persist.